How to Handle 3 Year Old Bedtime Tantrums: Defeating Nightime Routine Problems and Ending Battles

 Tell your child.

 When you set the timer, tell your child something like this, “Mommy is available for 30 minutes to have a fun bedtime.
-When this timer goes off, I will be walking out of here and you will be going to bed.”
-Attempt the bedtime routine you’d LIKE to have as best as possible.
+When this timer goes off, I will be walking out of here, and you will be going to bed.”
+Attempt the bedtime routine you’d LIKE to have – best as possible.

-What Will Bedtime Look Like If You Follow Through?
+How Will Toddler Bedtime Change If You Follow Through?

 Finally, I know that you know this bedtime thing needs to be taken care of.
-That’s why you’re here right now, reading this blog post.
+That’s why you’re here.
 You understand that what’s going on in your home at bedtime is not OK.
 Create structure, be clear, FOLLOW THROUGH, and train your child well.
-Well behaved kids, who are lovely to be around, have parents who put in a lot of work.
+Well-behaved kids, who are lovely to be around, have parents who put in a lot of work.
 Your kid is capable of the same good behavior and greatness as any other child.
 Put in the work!
-CLICK HERE TO READ ANOTHER POST LIKE THIS